twhoff/timeboxer/README.md

 -   **Purpose**: Provides a UI component for creating and displaying notes associated with specific time blocks.
 -   **Key Features**:
     -   Allows users to add and edit notes within a bubble interface.
-    -   Integrates with the `CloudShape` component for a visually appealing design.
     -   Supports keyboard shortcuts for saving and closing notes.
+    -   Utilizes dynamic positioning and animations for smooth user interactions.
--   **Technologies**: Built with React, utilizing portals and hooks for effect management.
+-   **Technologies**: Built with React, leveraging hooks for effect management.

 ### `TimeBlock.tsx`